jecki/DHParser/documentation_src/manuals/ebnf.rst

 at least closer) to the intended abstract-syntax-tree, already.

-DHParser also contains a few experimental extensions to the common EBNF and PEG (Parsing-Expression-Grammar) foramlisms:
+DHParser also contains a few experimental extensions to the common EBNF and PEG (Parsing-Expression-Grammar) formalisms:

 ============================== ==========
 additional operators           syntax